 A team of international staff from the Outward Bound community have been recruited to establish operations, and several cohorts of local instructors have been recruited, who undergo a year-long training program as part of their job.
 This training includes hard skills such as sea kayaking, rock climbing and hiking, as well as soft skills such as leadership and teambuilding theory.
 There is international training courses, such as wilderness first aid training, with the trainer coming in from the USA specifically to provide this training, and these local instructors also learn how to swim, as they must complete a lifesaving certificate too.

 Outward Bound courses provide a real and tangible classroom to develop the leaders of tomorrow, which is more vital than ever in the rapidly expanding business and educational environment in Vietnam.
 Outward Bound Vietnam provides a separate range of courses for schools and businesses.
 Professional courses focus extensively on skills vital but usually neglected in the workplace and in business school, including workplace communication, working cooperatively and collaboratively in teams and leadership.
-School courses including building resilience and perseverance, vital for success in school, confidence-building, practice in skills such as public speaking and environmental care, and ensuring care and compassion others.
+School courses include building resilience and perseverance, vital for success in school, confidence-building, practice in skills such as public speaking and environmental care, and ensuring care and compassion for others.

-Joining an Outward Bound Vietnam program, people are not only talking about theory but are also provided with opportunities to actively test their leadership, resilience and co-operation ability.
+By joining an Outward Bound Vietnam program, people are not only talking about theory but are also provided with opportunities to actively test their leadership, resilience and cooperation ability.
 Outward Bound Vietnam courses are unique because people will be experiencing challenging, specialised leadership and team-building programs in stunning natural training environments.
 Teams are not forced to undertake any challenge they feel is entirely beyond their capacity and techniques such as ‘challenge by choice’ to reiterate this.
 Instead, teams are impelled into value shaping experiences; and this is facilitated via developing ‘full value’ contracts of engagement with teams early in the process.
-The teaching approach on courses is supportive and uses ‘experiential learning’.
+The teaching approach on courses is supportive and uses ‘experiential learning.
 By this, Outward Bound Vietnam is distinctly different from boot camp training programs.

-The participant works in a team of between eight and 14 diverse individuals, and Outward Bound still relies on methods of training which emphasise the development of self-reliance and strength of character as its main purpose.
-To this end the courses start at basecamp and move out often on a short expedition which is designed to place each team in control of finding their own route.
+The participant works in a team of between eight and 14 diverse individuals, and Outward Bound still relies on methods of training that emphasise the development of self-reliance and strength of character as its main purpose.
+To this end, the courses start at basecamp and move out often on a short expedition which is designed to place each team in control of finding their own route.
 It has been with some entertainment that some local farmers and villagers have seen groups walking up and down beaches, and past farms while looking for a certain path to their next destination.

 Over the past seventy-five years, thousands of schools and businesses across the globe have used Outward Bound corporate programs to help them develop high-performing teams.
-Gordon French, former director of organizational development at Cox Communications, stated that “if workplace leaders want great financial skills, they should go to Wharton Business School at the University of Pennsylvania; if they want to learn about business theory, they should go to Harvard Business School; but if they want to develop a great leadership and team skills, nothing has the impact of an Outward Bound expedition, where in three or four days they begin the transformation from being managers to becoming leaders.”
+Gordon French, former director of organizational development at Cox Communications, stated that “if workplace leaders want great financial skills, they should go to Wharton Business School at the University of Pennsylvania; if they want to learn about business theory, they should go to Harvard Business School; but if they want to develop a great leadership and team skills, nothing has the impact of an Outward Bound expedition, wherein three or four days they begin the transformation from being managers to becoming leaders.”

-Moving in to 2020, with an ambitious investment strategy and passionate staff, Outward Bound Vietnam promises to be a new and exciting destination where teams can unleash their potential and return to the workplace invigorated and inspired.
+Moving into 2020, with an ambitious investment strategy and passionate staff, Outward Bound Vietnam promises to be a new and exciting destination where teams can unleash their potential and return to the workplace invigorated and inspired.

 => Journal in The Vietnam Investment Review: https://www.vir.com.vn/teambuilding-via-outward-bound-72065.html?fbclid=IwAR3NhBOeliTyPF-407yPp5T1nDdibJaBhVGWIMn60dOwlovvs_W5C2QsmiQ